 Eating too quickly doesn’t allow your body to respond; slow down and give your body a chance to tell you when you’re full.
 This will prevent you from eating to excess by giving your body the opportunity to say, “Hold up, I don’t need more food.”

 Practice putting your fork down and savouring each mouthful of food before beginning the next.

-Breakfast really is the most important meal of the day, especially when you’re trying to lose weight.
+Breakfast really is the most important meal of the day, especially low carbohydrate diet, when you’re trying to lose weight.

 One study showed that those who skipped breakfast were more likely to eat fast food throughout the rest of the day, leading to an overall weight gain.
 This is likely caused by extreme hunger leading to binge eating of high-fat food around lunchtime.

 Try investing some time into having a high-protein breakfast to help control your appetite and prevent overeating later in the day.

 Skipping meals has been proven to promote the growth of dangerous belly fat, and increase the risk of insulin resistance.